DonovanAdrian/Gifty/README.md

       - family *\(Moderator Role Only)*
         - familyUpdate *\(Moderator Role Only)*
     - notifications *\(Accessible from **almost** all pages)*

+## Code Structure

+I plan to add a tree here that uses the above structure tree to show which code is used in what page...
+Not sure how it'll turn out!

 ## Welcome!
 This website is meant to be a gift list registry that